Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 <mark style="background: #BABD00;">Application Virtualisation:</mark>  It is the technique of presenting an application to an end user without any installation, integration, or dependencies on the underlying computing platform

 Allows application to be delivered in an isolated environment
-- Aggregates Operating System (OS) resources and the application into a virtualized container
+- Aggregates Operating System (OS) resources and the application into a virtualised container
 - Ensures integrity of Operating System (OS) and applications
 - Avoids conflicts between different applications or different versions of the same application